 Using a Powerful Air Sanitation System

 Keeping the air clean and free of dangerous airborne pathogens is by far the best way to protect your plants.
 It is possible to protect your cannabis plants from powdery mildew from seed to harvest.
 One of the best systems available is the AiroClean420 air purification system.
-This device uses NASA-developed technology to scrub the air of pathogens.
+This device uses technology Developed for NASA to scrub the air of pathogens.
 Here’s how it works: the AiroClean420 system draws air through its sanitation chamber.
-This is where you can eliminate all the airborne diseases, powdery mildew, spores, fungi, mold, blights, etc. without worrying about harmful chemicals.
-AiroClean420 does not produce and/or use ozone or any other chemical or gas).
+This is where you can eliminate all the airborne diseases, powdery mildew, spores, fungi, mold, blights, etc. without worrying about harmful chemicals or emissions (AiroClean420 does not produce and/or use ozone or any other chemical or gas).
 The air exiting the device is 100% free of any and all pathogens.

 To learn how the AiroClean420 can prevent powdery mildew from infecting buds during and after harvest, contact us online or call 844-247-3913 and talk to one of our AiroClean420 experts.